darwinlau/CASPR/README.md

   * [READ-ONLY ACCESS] - git clone https://github.com/darwinlau/CASPR.git
-  * [READ-CONTRIBUTE ACCESS] - Fork the CASPR repository onto your github account and then clone the new repository. git clone https://github.com/YOUR_USER_NAME/CASPR.git **Note:** For additional information regarding forking on github please refer to <https://help.github.com/articles/fork-a-repo/>
+  * [READ-CONTRIBUTE ACCESS] - Fork the CASPR repository onto your github account and then clone the new repository. git clone https://github.com/YOUR_USER_NAME/CASPR.git

+ **Note:** For additional information regarding forking on github please refer to <https://help.github.com/articles/fork-a-repo/>

 2. (Optionally) install the CASPR depedencies.
 See [Dependency Installation](#dependency_install) for further details
 3. Open MATLAB and change the file path to be that of the extracted CASPR root directory.
-4. Run the script setup_CASPR.m.
+4. Run the script setup_CASPR.m within the *scripts/setup/* folder.
 This will test the installation and confirm that CASPR is ready to be run.

 **Additional Note:** All subsequent sessions running CASPR should be started by running the initialise_CASPR.m function from the CASPR root directory.